 Are you in the process of applying for an immigrant visa at a U.S. embassy or consulate abroad?
 If so, one of the important steps is to must submit an electronic form called the DS-260.
 Here's how.

-After a U.S. petitioner obtains USCIS approval of the initial visa petition, immigrating family members must step in and prepare and submit various forms and documents, as described here.
+After a U.S. petitioner obtains USCIS approval of the initial visa petition, immigrating family members must step in and prepare and submit various forms, documents, and fees, as described here.

 Given the many months or years it can take for your immigrant visa interview to be scheduled at a U.S. consulate, it's important that you advise the NVC of any changes of address, phone number, or email.